Resisting calls to resign, Britain's May will campaign for EU elections

 “She must announce her resignation after Thursday’s European (Parliament) elections,” he wrote in the Financial Times.

-Even some of her ministers criticised the pitch, one source close to the cabinet said, explaining that they felt the concessions had gone much further than they had agreed at a meeting on Tuesday.
-Another source said May had cancelled meetings with senior cabinet colleagues on Wednesday evening.
+Even some of her ministers criticized the pitch, one source close to the cabinet said, explaining that they felt the concessions had gone much further than they had agreed at a meeting on Tuesday.
+Another source said May had canceled meetings with senior cabinet colleagues on Wednesday evening.

 May stood firm during more than two hours of questions in parliament, urging lawmakers to back the bill and then have a chance to make changes to it, so they can have more control over the final shape of Brexit.